cobinrox/ubukiosk/README.md

 sudo chown -R yourNewUser:yourNewUser /home/yourNewUser/.config
 ```
 ## Sample Screenshot
-When you login as the new user, you should see something like this.
-Note that the Rright Mouse Click "Exit" option is shown in the figure below in the right side, just to show what that looks like.
+When you login as the new user, you should see something like this, where VLC is running and no other apps are  visible.
+Note that in the figure, on the right side, there is a tiny little blob that looks like a lttle white chicklet-- this is what appears when the user tries clicking the right mouse button out on the desktop.
+The above .config/openbox files cut down the openbox options to just the Exit option.
 <img src="./smple_kiosk.jpg" width="200" height="200">